mp-designer/mp-designer.github.io/src/projects/50-mining-service-ecosystem.md

 ### About project

-Service is a project, providing client a transparent system of repair service for their devices on the mining firm.
+Service is a project, providing client a transparent system of repair service for their devices on the mining farm.

 ![Service solutions](https://github.com/user-attachments/assets/c0519c8a-20b9-42c8-9610-2c40696bbc7a)